tnagano22/LaGuardiaAAPI2023/readme.md

   - Choose “Enrollment Drilldown”
   - Choose “LaGuardia Community College” using the “College” filter
 - Summary
-  - The total student headcounts peaked at 20,231 in 2014 and started to decline particularly after 2020 (probably due ot the pandemic).
-AAPI students followed the same enrollment pattern and experienced a steep decline after 2020.
+  - The total number of students (headcounts) peaked in 2014, with a headcount of 20,231.
+However, since then, the number has been declining, particularly after 2020 (probably due ot the pandemic).
+    This decline in student enrollment is reflected among AAPI students, as they have also experienced a sharp decrease after 2020.
-  - “Asian or Pacific Islander” had the largest increase of 1,892 students from 1,406 students in 1990 to 3,298 in 2022, followed by “Hispanic,” whose increase was 1,772.
+  - The AAPI student population at LaGuardia has seen the largest increase in enrollment over the years.
+From 1990 to 2022, the number of AAPI students rose from 1,406 to 3,298, an increase of 1,892.
+    Hispanic students also saw significant growth, with an increase of 1,772 during the same period.
-  - In terms of proportions, “Asian or Pacific Islander” accounts for 25.2% of the total student headcounts at LaGuardia Community College in 2022.
-The proportion continued to increase even after 2020.
-In other words, while there was a decline of “Asian or Pacific Islander” after 2020, the rate of decline is not as steep as students of other racial/ethnic backgrounds.
-As a consequence, “Asian or Pacific Islander” students are represented more than students from the other racial/ethnic backgrounds in the past few years.
+  - In terms of proportions, AAPI students accounted for 25.2% of the total student headcount at LaGuardia in 2022.
+This proportion continued to increase even after 2020.
+While there was a decline in AAPI students after 2020, the rate of decline was not as steep as students from other racial/ethnic backgrounds.
+As a result, AAPI students are now more represented than students from other racial/ethnic backgrounds in recent years.

 ``` r
 tempData <- read.csv("AHC2024CUNY_OAREDA_StudentDataBook2023.csv", sep = ",")